giuthas/satkit/README.markdown

 with: `conda install mamba -n base -c conda-forge`

-After you've (possibly forked and) cloned the repository from github with your favourite tool for doing so cd into the repository root.
-There you should find a file called `satkit_devel_conda_env.yaml`.
+After you've (possibly forked and) cloned the repository from github with your favourite git tool, cd into the repository root.
+There you should find the file called `satkit_devel_conda_env.yaml` and `satkit_stable_conda_env.yaml`.

+#### Using SATKIT as a library in program development

+If you are not going to work on SATKIT itself, you should setup the stable environment.
 To install the required packages and create the environment, run:
-`mamba env create -fsatkit_devel_conda_env.yaml`
+`mamba env create -f satkit_stable_conda_env.yaml`

-Activate the environment with `conda activate satkit_stable` and the basics are set up.
+Activate the environment with `conda activate satkit-stable` and the basics are set up.
 If you want to have an editable install (changing code in the repo changes behaviour of the installed SATKIT immediately) run finally `pip install -e .` or `python3 -m pip install --editable .` if you prefer being explicit.

-### Installing for regular use

-An installation through pypi is in the works.
-Do get in touch if you would like to test it.
+#### Working on SATKIT

+If you plan on working on SATKIT, run the commands `mamba env create -f satkit_devel_conda_env.yaml` and `conda activate satkit-devel` instead of the ones above.

 ### What's included